Vigan: Etymology

-Vigan's Chinese heritage is still evident from the numerous elite Chinese creole families who come from the area, many of whom adopted Hispanic family names.
-Others, such as the Syquia family, have retained Chinese-derived surnames, though most, if not all, of the Christian Chinese creole families fully Hispanicised themselves culturally.

-The most commonly known source of the city's name is from the Biga'a plant, which once grew abundantly along the banks of the Mestizo River, from which captain Juan de Salcedo derived the city's name (after a misunderstanding with the locals, thinking he was asking the name of the plants).
+The origin of the name "Vigan" is pre-colonial.
+It was also spelled "Bigan" in Spanish colonial records (including in the 1734 Velarde map).
+It is derived from Ilocano bigàan (or kabigàan), literally "the place where bíga abounds".
+Bíga is the common name of the giant taro (Alocasia macrorrhizos) in Ilocano.

+This is reflected in the Spanish-era coat of arms of the Archdiocese of Nueva Segovia (of which Vigan was the seat of the episcopal see) which depicts a flowering Alocasia macrorrhizos proper.

+The meaning of "Vigan" is also a common subject of folk etymologies, of which there are two popular accounts.
+One claiming it originated from a misunderstood question (a common trope in Filipino place-name folk etymologies); and another which claims it came from Chinese bí-gān (美岸), meaning "beautiful shore" (allegedly from the gold dust in the seashore).
+Neither of these accounts have historical or academic evidence.

 Other names

-The city's full name at the time of its Spanish foundation was Villa Fernandina, or "Town of Ferdinand", in honor of Prince Ferdinand, the firstborn son of King Philip II of Spain.
+The trading town of Vigan was near the settlement founded by Salcedo, which he named Villa Fernandina ("Town of Ferdinand"), in honor of Prince Ferdinand, the firstborn son of King Philip II of Spain.
+Villa Fernandina was originally meant to be the capital of Salcedo's encomienda, but it suffered from outbreaks of disease early in its history.
+It was later merged with the bigger trading town of Vigan, and was administered by a single alcalde mayor.
+Eventually, the name of Villa Fernandina became attached to Vigan.
 As the city grew, and the seat of the Archdiocese of Nueva Segovia transferred to Vigan, it was later renamed Ciudad Fernandina de Vigan ("Ferdinand's City of Vigan/Fernandine City of Vigan").

 History

+Pre-Colonial Era

-Due to silting of the Mestizo River, Vigan City is no longer separated from the mainland, therefore no longer an island.
+Due to silting of the Mestizo River, Vigan is no longer separated from the mainland, therefore no longer an island.
 The city is unique in the Philippines because it is one of many extensive surviving Philippine historic cities, dating back to the 16th century.

-Vigan was a coastal trading post long before the Spaniards arrived; Chinese traders sailing from the South China Sea came to Isla de Vigan (Island of Vigan) via the Mestizo River that surrounded it.
-On board their ships were seafaring merchants who came to trade goods from other Asian kingdoms in exchange for gold, beeswax, and other mountain products brought by the indigenous peoples from the Cordillera region.
+During the pre-colonial period, Vigan was a coastal trading post frequented by trade ships of Austronesian, Arab, Indian, Chinese, and (mainly) Japanese traders (similar to other trading towns along the Ilocos region like Aparri, Candon, and Lingayen).
+Traders sailing from the South China Sea came to Isla de Vigan (Island of Vigan) via the Mestizo River that surrounded it.

+Spanish Colonial Era

 In the book The Philippine Island (Vol. III, p.
 276, Blair and Robertson) two letters from Governor-General Guido de Lavezaris to King Philip II of Spain mention: "It seemed best to send Captain Juan de Salcedo with 70 or 80 soldiers to explore the coast of Los Ilocanos on the shores of the river called Bigan."
 The Spaniards led by Salcedo marched north from Manila on May 20, 1572.
 They arrived in Vigan on June 13, 1572.